My Love for Paris

 We enjoyed early morning walks along the River Seine.
 Every turn capturing the beauty of Paris.
 We window shopped and visited the local boulangerie for our morning croissants and baguette.
 I was living the Paris of my dreams.

 The beauty of renting an apartment in Paris, is that it feels more like home.
 You can save money by cooking your own meals.
 This doesn’t mean you have to miss out on you morning croissant from local the boulangerie or miss out on dining at the cities restaurants it just means that if you are on a budget you can substitute a restaurant meal for something from one of the many small supermarkets scattered around the city.
+Also for those travelling with kids an apartment can be a much better option than staying in a hotel.

 If you are budget conscious and want to dine in Paris, restaurant lunch time set menus are cheaper than an evening meal.